peteritu/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile, "This script moves the file betty from /tmp/ to /tmp/my_first_directory."
 8-firstdelete, "This script deletes the file betty from /tmp/my_first_directory."
 9-firstdirdeletion, "This script deletes the directory my_first_directory from /tmp."
+10-back, "This script changes the workingdirectory to the previous one."
+11-lists, "This script lists all files in the current directory, the parent of the working directory, and the /boot directory (in this order) in long format."